FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 **Example – Mass Flow**

-With analytical desriptions of plumes and other phenomena, it becomes possible to investigate the impact and fire protection measures in compartment fires.
+With analytical descriptions of plumes and other phenomena, it becomes possible to investigate the impact and fire protection measures in compartment fires.
 An example for this is the estimation of the plume mass flow $\mf \dm_{pl}$ from a fire with a given heat release $\mf \dQ$.
-This way it becomes possible, e.g., to pose requirements of a smoke extraction system.
+This way it becomes possible, e.g., to pose requirements for a smoke extraction system.

 ```{margin} Derivates
 In this script the following short forms for derivatives are used: